nautechsystems/nautilus_trader/README.md

 ### From PyPI

-We recommend running the platform with the latest stable version of Python, and in a virtual environment to isolate the dependencies.
+We recommend using the latest supported version of Python and setting up [nautilus_trader](https://pypi.org/project/nautilus_trader/) in a virtual environment to isolate dependencies

-To install the latest binary wheel from PyPI:
+To install the latest binary wheel (or sdist package) from PyPI using Pythons pip package manager:

     pip install -U nautilus_trader